freelan-developers/teapot/docs/source/index.rst

 What is **teapot** ?
 =======================

-**teapot** is a Python package that comes with `teapot`, a command-line interface tool. `teapot` reads a YAML file (called the *party file*) which defines the source, the properties, the environment and the build steps for all the third-party libraries to build.
+**teapot** is a Python package that comes with `teapot`, a command-line interface tool. `teapot` reads a party file which defines the source, the properties, the environment and the build steps for all the third-party libraries to build.

-The idea is to add a simple ``party.yaml`` file inside your project source tree that will describe which third-party libraries it depends on and how to build them.
+The idea is to add a simple ``Party`` (or ``.party``) file inside your project source tree that will describe which third-party libraries it depends on and how to build them.

-The first chapter, :doc:`the_party_file`, describes the format of the :term:`party file` and enumerates all the possible options.
+:doc:`the_party_file`, describes the format of the :term:`party file` and enumerates all the possible options.

-The second chapter, :doc:`inside_the_party`, explains the internals of the :mod:`teapot` module, which will allow you to easily write custom filters, extensions, fetchers, unarchivers and to change the complete behavior of **teapot** to perfectly suit your needs.

 Why should I use **teapot** ?
 ================================